Banks and money

 For those who can't or won't miss the Internet during their stay,

-there are cybercafes in Saint-François, Sainte Anne, Mare-Gaillard, Pointe-à-Pitre... there are also terminals in some post offices and other public sites.
+most of the accommodations offer Wifi-access and there are cybercafes in Saint-François, Sainte Anne, Mare-Gaillard, Pointe-à-Pitre... there are also terminals in some post offices and other public sites.

 The official language is French.